Skip to main content

 Closed wonConverted to client

-You can customize stage names, colors, and order in pipeline settings.
+You can customize stage names, colors, and order in your pipeline settings.

 Create a prospect opportunity